markh-de/KiVar/README.md

 #### Definition Syntax

-As mentioned above, Choice Expressions can be specified in various ways, providing flexibility to cover the most important user requirements.
+As mentioned above, Choice Expressions can be specified in various ways to cover most user requirements.

 (TODO SCE, CCE in sub-sections, link here from above)